sfabrizio/angular-module-federation/README.md

-# Angular with MicroFrontend
+# Angular +MicroFrontends

-The idea is have one shell app and run other 2 angular apps inside it.
+The idea is have one shell app and run two other angular apps inside it.
 I'm trying out with @angular-architects/module-federation

 ## Install